aws-samples/terraform-rag-template-using-amazon-bedrock/README.md

 All the resources and data are encrypted whenever applicable using the Amazon KMS Key with the alias `aws-sample/bedrock-rag-template`.

-The deployment of this application is limited to the AWS region `us-east-1` due to the availability of the foundation and embedding models in Amazon Bedrock.
-See the section [Next steps](#next-steps) which provides pointers on how to deploy to other regions.
+While this sample can be deployed into any AWS Region, we recommend to use `us-east-1` or `us-west-1` due to the availability of foundation and embedding models in Amazon Bedrock at the time of publishing (see [Model support by AWS Region](https://docs.aws.amazon.com/bedrock/latest/userguide/models-regions.html) for an updated list of Amazon Bedrock foundation model support in AWS Regions).
+See the section [Next steps](#next-steps) which provides pointers on how to use this solution with other AWS Regions.

 ## Prerequisites